Hundreds of flood warnings and alerts follow Storm Chandra heavy rain

 A major incident was declared in Somerset on Tuesday evening, with the council stating that the risk of flooding on the Somerset Levels and Moors “remains high as rainwater moves through the system”.

-As of Tuesday night, there were 97 flood warnings, where flooding is expected, and 260 flood alerts, where it is possible, across England.
+On Wednesday morning, there were 99 flood warnings, where flooding is expected, and 260 flood alerts, where it is possible, across England.

 In Wales, there were three flood warnings and 16 flood alerts in place, while there were eight flood warnings and eight flood alerts in place across Scotland.